Hire in Ukraine

-If an employee terminates an employment contract due to employer’s violation of the labour laws or employment agreement, the employee has a right to a severance payment of three month average wages.
+If an employee terminates an employment contract due to the employer’s violation of the labor laws or employment agreement, the employee has a right to a severance payment of three months’ average wages.

-In the case of redundancy, termination due to unsuitability of skills, employers must pay a severance of one month average wage.
-For termination of corporate officers, severance is six months average wages.
+The employer must pay a severance of one month average wage in the case of redundancy or termination due to unsuitability of skills.
+For termination of corporate officers, severance is six months’ average wages.

-Voluntary severance payments are subject to negotiations between employer and employee.
+Voluntary severance payments are subject to negotiations between the employer and the employee.

 Post-Termination Restraints / Restrictive Covenants